Life Cycle of a Car Salesman

 My four stages of a car salesman’s career will help you identify where you’re at in your sales career and keep you from making a costly mistake.

-Life Cycle of a Car Salesperson
+The Life Cycle Stages of a Car Salesman’s Career

-It’s new, fun and exciting.
+It’s new, fun, and exciting.
 You have a great attitude and a thirst for product knowledge.
-You have pep-in-your-step and you always have a smile on your face.
+You have pep in your step, and you always have a smile.

 You want to learn everything you can about retail car sales and everything you can about the vehicles you’re selling.